istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 keywords: [statefulset,Istio,networking,localhost,loopback,eth0]
 ---

 Kubernetes [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are commonly used to manage stateful applications.
-In addition to managing the deployment and scaling of a set of Pods, StatefulSets provide guarantees about the ordering and uniqueness of these Pods.
-Common StatefulSets used with Istio are ZooKeeper, Cassandra, Elasticsearch, Redis, Apache NiFi, and more.
-The Istio community has been making gradual progress towards supporting zero-configuration for StatefulSets, from automatic mTLS to eliminating any ServiceEntry or Istio resources, to the most recent [pod networking change in Istio 1.10](/blog/2021/upcoming-networking-changes/).
+In addition to managing the deployment and scaling of a set of Pods, StatefulSets provide guarantees about the ordering and uniqueness of those Pods.
+Common applications used with StatefulSets include ZooKeeper, Cassandra, Elasticsearch, Redis and NiFi.

+The Istio community has been making gradual progress towards zero-configuration support for StatefulSets; from automatic mTLS, to eliminating the need to create DestinationRule or ServiceEntry resources, to the most recent [pod networking changes in Istio 1.10](/blog/2021/upcoming-networking-changes/).

 ## Challenges With StatefulSet